Page Updated 9-11-2020

 - Faculty who are scheduled for a mid-term review in the 21-22 academic year by recent change to the tenure policy, ARE eligible to move the midterm review and/or the mandatory tenure review.
-Submit a stop the clock application by April 1, 2021to the Vice Provost of Faculty Success via the online submission portal.
+Deans will submit a stop the clock application by April 1, 2021 to the Vice Provost of Faculty Success via the online submission portal.

 May I apply for an extension if I have already had one?

 Each application for an extension is considered independently.
 Having had a prior extension does not prohibit, or influence, the current qualifying circumstance.
 University policy provides for a second one-year extension in extraordinary circumstances.
 COVID-19 represents an extraordinary circumstance.

 What happens if I am granted an extension but decide I do not need it?

 If after opting in you later decide you do not need the additional time, you may request a non-mandatory review following the promotion and tenure policy.

 Where may I find more information?